-Working For The Central Intelligence Agent (CIA Agent)
+Working For The Central Intelligence Agency (CIA Agent)

 The Central Intelligence Agency is the primary agency in the United States that is responsible for providing the government with global intelligence for the ever-changing social, economic, political, military, and technological environments throughout the world.